 No, becoming trapped by a seat belt is a myth.
 Wearing a seat belt reduces your chances of being killed or injured in a car accident by at least 45% and gives you a much greater chance of remaining conscious and of being able to escape your vehicle in case of danger.

 If they are improperly designed or defective, seat belts can cause injury and may even cost lives.
-A defective seat belt can allow you to be ejected from a vehicle during an accident or hit a windshield, causing catastrophic injuries such as spinal cord injuries and traumatic brain injuries (TBIs) that last a lifetime.
+A defective seat belt can allow you to be ejected from a vehicle during an accident or hit a windshield, causing catastrophic injuries that can last a lifetime, such as:

 Seat belt defects include, but are not limited to: